sartajekram419/AlgoVisualizer/README.md

 ## Demo:

 ### Starting Page:
 This is the starting page for this application.
-The user can proceed by pressing Enter.
+The user can proceed by pressing Enter.<br/>
 ![Alt text](https://github.com/sartajekram419/AlgoVisualizer/blob/main/DemoResources/StartPage.gif)

 ### Menu Page:
 There are 3 different types of algorithms in this application: Searching algorithms, Sorting algorithms and Graph Traversal algorithms.
-The user can select any one them to proceed.
+The user can select any one them to proceed.\
 ![Alt text](https://github.com/sartajekram419/AlgoVisualizer/blob/main/DemoResources/MenuPage.png)

 ### Sorting Algorithms: